zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    is a numeric type (int, count, double, time, etc.).

-   :v: The vector instance to sort.
+   :param v: The vector instance to sort.

    :returns: The vector, sorted from minimum to maximum value.
 If the vector